-Fraud within the industry continues to be an area of risk for the Group.
-As a consequence we communicate and work closely with our clients and suppliers to highlight the risk of third party fraud.
-Ensuring our staff remain vigilant about the risk of fraud is an important mitigation strategy and we encourage them to raise any issues of concern through management channels.
-We also participate in various
+The prevalence of fraud within the industry continues to be an area of risk in the Group.
+As a consequence, we communicate and work closely with our clients and suppliers to highlight the risk of third-party fraud.
+Ensuring our employees remain vigilant about the risk of fraud is an important mitigation strategy and we encourage them to raise any issues of concern through management channels.